Stories

 What is Operation PARRIS?

-Operation PARRIS (Post-Admission Refugee Reverification and Integrity Strengthening) is targeting individuals with legal refugee status in Minnesota who have not yet obtained permanent residency (green cards).
+Operation PARRIS (Post-Admission Refugee Reverification and Integrity Strengthening) targets people in Minnesota with legal refugee status who have not yet obtained permanent residency (green cards).

 For Refugees – Know Your Rights Resources: